erfangolpour/KIRAL/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests to improve KIRAl.
+Feel free to submit issues or pull requests to improve KIRAL.

 ---

 ## License
-KIRAl is released under the [GNU General Public License v3.0](LICENSE).
+KIRAL is released under the [GNU General Public License v3.0](LICENSE).
 See the license file for details.

+---

+## Acknowledgments

+Special thanks to:
+- The developers of [minimap2](https://github.com/lh3/minimap2) for their amazing project. minimap2’s exceptional performance and versatility in sequence alignment have been instrumental in the development of KIRAL.